 Where is Lindis Pass?

-Lindis Pass is on State Highway 8 between Omarama and Tarras.
-State Highway 8 is most commonly driven by people travelling between Queenstown (or nearby towns) and Lake Tekapo.
-It starts about 18 km South of Omarama.
+Lindis Pass is on State Highway 8 between Omarama and Wanaka.
+State Highway 8 is most commonly driven by people traveling between Queenstown (or nearby towns) and Lake Tekapo.

-At the highest point along Lindis Pass, there is a sign-marked lookout.
-This lookout is at 971m above sea level!
+At the highest point along Lindis Pass, there is a sign that marks the lookout.
+This lookout is at 971m (3,186 ft) above sea level!

 On the side of the road, there is a car parking lot for visitors to get out and enjoy the scenery of Lindis Pass.
 It is signposted as “Lindis Pass Lookout.”
 From the car park, there are two short trails to viewing decks.

 This lookout is actually right next to the state border between Otago and Canterbury.

 I highly recommend pulling over and having a good look around.
 But, if you are feeling a little more adventurous, don’t stop there.
 Instead, follow the steps below and enjoy the most breathtaking view you could imagine!

 The official Lindis Pass lookout is nice don’t get me wrong, but if you’re like me and crave adventure and want to get some amazing photos you’re going to have to go a little further.